“Community Health through Animal Welfare’’

-Some 2000 people die of rabies very year.
+Some 2000 people die of rabies in Kenya every year.
 It is mainly caused through bites from dogs that carry the disease.
 The number of animals who die from this disease are unknown.
 Once contracted, it is rare to survive.
 Yet it is an entirely avoidable disease, as vaccinated animals will be immune to it.
-We are addressing this through vaccinations of dogs and cats –either owned by low-income households or stray animals.
+We are addressing this issue through vaccinations of dogs and cats – either owned by low-income households or stray animals.

 OVERPOPULATION OF CATS AND DOGS

-The number of dogs and cats living in Nairobi is unknown- whether owned or stray.
-However, statistics show that a cat and its off spring can produce 20,000 cats in 5 years, if none die during that time!
+The number of dogs and cats in Nairobi, whether owned or stray, is presently unknown.
+However, statistics show that a cat and its offspring can produce 20,000 cats in 5 years, if none die during that time!
 Dogs can produce 2,900 offspring in the same time.
-Everyone is exposed to exponentially increased health risks: rabies, dog bites by hungry animals, worms.
-Increased populations put considerable strain on resources and the animals suffer more through hunger, disease and abuse to name a few.
+Everyone is exposed to exponentially increased health risks: rabies, dog bites by hungry animals and worms.
+Increased populations put considerable strain on resources and the animals suffer through hunger, disease and abuse.